jonnonz1/nz-statute-book/acts/public/2004/crown-entities-act-2004.md

 ### 157 Reporting by multi-parent subsidiaries
 (1) A multi-parent subsidiary must comply with the requirements of this subpart.
 (2) However, the Minister of Finance may exempt a multi-parent subsidiary from the requirement to prepare a statement of intent or an annual report if the Minister is satisfied that it would be unduly onerous on the multi-parent subsidiary to comply with the requirement.
-(3) The exemption may be granted subject to any conditions the Minister thinks fit (which may include the condition that the statement of intent or annual report of 1 of the parents must cover the multi-parent subsidiary).
+(3) The exemption may be granted subject to any conditions the Minister thinks fit (which may include the condition that the statement of intent or annual report of one of the parents must cover the multi-parent subsidiary).

 ### Subpart 3 — Other provisions for financial accountability